NCAR/ccpp-framework/doc/constituents.md

   those work unchanged.
-For the ~16 schemes that rely on original capgen's auto-clone path (`advected = True` on a `_run` arg with no matching register-phase source), pass `--legacy-auto-clone-constituents` to `ccpp_capgen_ng.py` and `ccpp_validator.py` — capgen-ng then auto-registers those constituents into the per-suite dynamic-constituents buffer the same way original capgen did.
+For the ~16 schemes that rely on original capgen's auto-clone path (`advected = True` on a `_run` arg with no matching register-phase source), pass `--legacy-auto-clone-constituents` to `ccpp_capgen.py` and `ccpp_validator.py` — capgen then auto-registers those constituents into the per-suite dynamic-constituents buffer the same way original capgen did.
 See `doc/auto_clone_constituents.md`.
-- **Host metadata**: drop any explicit declaration of `ccpp_model_constituents_object` if you carried one over from a previous capgen-ng experiment — the generator owns it now.
+- **Host metadata**: drop any explicit declaration of `ccpp_model_constituents_object` if you carried one over from a previous capgen experiment — the generator owns it now.
 - **Host Fortran**: change all `<host>_ccpp_*_constituents` calls to the unprefixed names (`ccpp_register_constituents` etc.) and add `instance_number` to every call site.